MarkUgarov/maybe-this-will-help/docker/common/step2/runDockerContainer.md

 > docker-compose up

-It might take a while, but the image should be imported.
+It might take a while, but the image should be started.

 ---